A Chemical-Free Home is Achievable Even on a Budget

 - Dish washing and laundry detergents are notorious for containing surfactants, builders and VOCS.
 Instead, (another Keeper of the Home recipe!) for dishes, try a concoction using one cup of Safer-Choice certified Lemi-Shine, one cup salt, one cup baking soda, two cups Borax and then placing in an air-tight container.
 Try this recipe for laundry detergent.

 - Make a simple insect repellent for home or yard by blending mint leaves, water and rubbing alcohol, then spraying the mixture in offending areas.
+Here is another great resource on 24+ Simple Ways to Repel Mosquitoes.

 - Paints no longer contains lead, but usually utilize VOCs that off-gas as the paint dries — it’s not the best to inhale.
 At minimum, make sure to keep your home ventilated when painting.
 Or try one of these non-VOC paints.